pautric/CartoHD/README.md

 ![map with LIDAR data](/img/arcon/anim.gif)

-## Process
+## Main process steps

-- Hillshaded and sloped LIDAR DSM, as grayscale.
-- Shadow depth simulation from DSM.
-- Hue from classification for vegetation and buildings.
+- Production of 20cm resolution [Digital Surface Model (DSM) and Digital Terrain Model (DTM)](https://en.wikipedia.org/wiki/Digital_elevation_model) from [LIDAR](https://en.wikipedia.org/wiki/Lidar) points.
+Rough gap filling for no data pixels.
+- DSM: Computation of hillshading, slope and shadow depth.
+- DTM: Computation of slope (to detect vertical terrain features).
+Production of contour lines, 1m interval.
+Classification of the contours.
+- Production of 20cm resolution images of buildings and vegetation areas using LIDAR classification.
+Application of various morphological operators to extract main patches and eliminate noise.
+- Vectorisation of the buildings image.
+Simplification of the building features with douglass-peucker filter.
-- Cartographic drafting with external software.
-Overlay of auxilary vector topographic data from national topographic databases.
+- Cartographic design with software (such as [QGIS](https://www.qgis.org/)).
+Overlay of auxilary vector topographic data from national topographic databases: Cadastral and agriculture parcels, water bodies, transport networks, geographical names, etc.
+- Suitable scales: 1:500 to 1:5000.

 ## Usage